jrandj/aws-security-specialty/README.md

     * Patch Manager is a capability of AWS Systems Manager, which provides predefined patch baselines for each of the operating systems supported by Patch Manager.

+	* AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

 1. Determine if list omits services, processes, or procedures which facilitate Incident Response.

     * The AWS Security Incident Response Guide contains additional details on this topic.